Rashidun army: Cavalry

 The general strategy of early Muslim cavalry was to utilize their speed to outpace their adversaries.
 Muslim generals such as Khalid ibn Walid and Sa'd ibn Abi Waqqas are known to have employed this advantage against both the Sassanid army and the Byzantine army as the main drawback of the armies of Sassanid Persian Empire and the Eastern Roman Empire was their lack of mobility.
-But only part of the Rashidun army was cavalry.

 Another remarkable strategy developed by Al-Muthanna and later followed by other Muslim generals was not moving far from the desert so long as there were opposing forces within striking distance of its rear.
 The idea was to fight the battles close to the desert, with safe escape routes open in case of defeat.
-The desert was not only a haven of security for them, where the Sassanid army and Byzantine armies would not venture, but also a region of free, fast movement in which their camel-mounted troops could easily and rapidly move to any destination that they chose.